Back to Top

 Materials include:

-Specialized Talking Book Players are also provided on loan at no charge to patrons.
+Specialized Talking Book Players and Braille e-Readers are also provided on loan at no charge to patrons.
 Equipment includes:

 • Headphones and pillow speakers

-Materials are mailed directly to the individual’s home in special returnable packaging and may be returned to the Commission without cost through the U.S. Postal Service under the “Free Matter for the Blind and Physically Handicapped” privilege.
+Materials are mailed directly to the individual’s home in special returnable packaging and may be returned to MLC at no cost through the U.S. Postal Service under the “Free Matter for the Blind and Physically Handicapped” privilege.

 BARD: Braille & Audio Reading Download

-The BARD (Braille and Audio Reading Download) service allows Talking Book Services patrons with internet access and an email address to search for and download titles to their smartphones or tablets for immediate listening.
+The BARD (Braille and Audio Reading Download) service allows Talking Book Services patrons with internet access and an email address to search for and download titles to their personal device or to an assistive reading device provided by the library for immediate reading.
 New titles are frequently added to this service.
-Talking Book Services registered patrons need to register separately for the BARD service.

 Large Print Direct